ShamariFeaster/streaming-list/README.md

 ![Screenshot](movies-shows_site.png)

+This is a refactor of the original project to a MVC-based design.
+This allows the UI to be much more flexible to be be modified.
+It also, IMO, simplifies the codebase.
+There's also some improvements to the usibility via some self-documenting code, particularly in config.php

 ## Streaming List Tracker

 A simple PHP/MySQL app to keep track of movies, shows, franchises, or anything you're currently watching.